speedata/publisher/doc/manual/content/en/reference/configuration.md

 `loglevel` (command line: `--loglevel`)
 : Set the log level to one of `debug`, `info`, `message`, `warn` and `error`.
 Messages from this level and above are written to the protocol file.

+`luafile` (command line: `--luafile`)
+: Load the given Lua file at the beginning of the publishing run.
+The file can register callbacks for file lookup and image conversion, see the section [Lua callbacks]({{% relref "/manual/integration/luacallbacks" %}}).
+(Since version 5.9.2.)

 `luatex`
 : Path to the LuaTeX binary.
 Experimental!
 This is provided for your experiments, not for production use.